ogie15/check_licence/README.md

 This number is gotten from the *LicenseLog.txt* file under the *serial number* column

-LOL for futher inquiries reach out to [Ogie](https://www.linkedin.com/in/ibhadogiemu-okougbo-311a5ab3)
+☺️ for futher inquiries reach out to [Ogie](https://www.linkedin.com/in/ibhadogiemu-okougbo-311a5ab3)